 The Chapter was chartered under the Fraternal administration of Bro.
 Ray W. Logan, General President, and Bro.
 Jos.
 H.B.
 Evans, General Secretary.
 For eighty years, and under the umbrella of the National Organization, Gamma Gamma Lambda Chapter set as her objective to carry out the mandates of "Manly Deeds, Scholarship, and Love for All Mankind".

-In Fraternal activity, the Chapter has hosted several Area Membership Intake Clusters, District (State) Conferences including hosting the 2014 SC District Conference, and even the 1996 Southern Regional Convention of Alpha Phi Alpha.
-The Chapter's several social activities to include our annual Christmas and Valentine Parties and Chapter Retreats.
+In fraternal activity, the Chapter has hosted several Area Membership Intake Clusters, District (State) Conferences including hosting the 2019 SC District Conference, and even the 1996 Southern Regional Convention of Alpha Phi Alpha.
+The Chapter's several social activities to include our annual Christmas & Valentine Parties and Chapter Retreats.

 Dr. Carlos Grant